suehiro93/MILIMS_NECO/README.md

 ---

 # Requirement:
-* R (version 3.4)
+* R (version 3.4 or later.)
 * R Packages:"data.table", "kernlab", "qlcMatrix", "R.matlab", "MASS", "compiler", and "Rcplex" or "lpSolveAPI".
 For visualization, you need "zoo", "RColorBrewer", "gplots"
-Software
+* Software
 CPLEX (A Solver provided by IBM.
 If you use Rcplex).

 ---